tony-shifflett/lessonOne/README.md

 ### Final Design

 Congratulations!!
 You've created your very first Instagram Quote.
-Needless to say that there are several online tools that allow you to create the same design with to little to no learning curve.
+Needless to say there are several online tools that allow you to create the same design using an online interface.

-The advantages however of learning to use HTML & CSS to create a one off piece of art now provide you the skills to create full blow website with much more complexity in layout and design.
+The advantages however of learning to use HTML & CSS is that it provides the flexibility to implement any design of your choosing above and beyond what the tools provide.

 <img src="https://i.imgur.com/hbhAaiP.png" width=300/>